 Making Halloween Chocolate Apples

-My recipe (if you can call it a recipe) makes 4 so you can just tailor it to the number you want to make.
-You don’t have to make a web pattern of course, you could do any numbers decorations and get your kids involved in piping on spiders, skulls, ghosts, cats etc. It really doesn’t matter if they’re not perfect looking, the idea is to have fun!
+You don’t have to make a web pattern, of course, you could do any number of decorations and get your kids involved in piping on spiders, skulls, ghosts, cats, etc.

-I was given some Halloween sprinkles recently but after seeing all the e numbers in them I decided that unadulterated chocolate was the only thing I was going to feed my family!
-Call me old fashioned but if something doesn’t look like you should be eating it eg glittery then I won’t eat it!
+I was given some Halloween sprinkles recently but after seeing all the e numbers in them I decided that unadulterated chocolate was the only thing I was going use!

 I do hope you have a go at making your own Halloween Chocolate Apples and if you’re having a party I think they would be lovely to give to your guests as party favours.

 If you think it’s a bit of a faff to get hold of cellophane to wrap them in take my tip and use a roasting bag (folding the excess around the back) and cut to size!
-No-one will know!
+No one will know!

 - Kransakage Mummies